gu-lseg/intro-to-programming/source/objects.rst

 Here we revisit turtles and introduce two new types of objects.
 We focus on creation and manipulation.

-At the end we will know of 3 types of objects:
+By the end of this section we will have examined 3 types of objects:

 * Turtles - represent and manipulate graphics.
 * Strings - represent and manipulate text.